 Follow the staircase up to a picnic table and a viewing platform to look down into Jacks Blowhole.
 Along the track 200 m inland from the ocean the power of water can be seen and felt on stormy days as the waves crash in through the narrow caves entering Jacks Blowhole.

 Jacks Blowhole is about 10 km from Owaka.
 Turn off the main road into Pounawea Road and follow this for 850 m to the turn into Hinahina Road.
 Follow Hinahina Road for 6 km then turn into Jacks Bay Road.

 For Your Safety, do not lean on the fence or stand on or cross the hand rails.

-As with the bay and nearby island, Jacks Blowhole is named after the famed Ngāi Tahu chief, Tuhawaiki, known to early European settlers as Bloody Jack – apparently he was fond of using the expletive.
-The route to the blowhole is marked by painted poles.
-Follow them, use the stiles rather than the gateways, and respect the access provided by the landowner.
+As with the bay and nearby island, Jacks Blowhole is named after the famed Ngāi Tahu chief, Tuhawaiki, known to early European settlers as Bloody Jack – apparently, he was fond of using the expletive.

 Auckland and parts of the Waikato are at Level 3.
 DOC huts and campsites are closed in these regions.
 The rest of New Zealand is at Level 2.